by Don Schrider

 Thinking they are protecting their families, people around the world are killing or selling the poultry they depend upon as a source of income and low-cost protein.
 This response may cause a significant loss of genetic diversity in rural stocks of poultry and will likely cause more dependence on commercial poultry, even by the rural poor.
 Fear may cause more depopulation of poultry than actual outbreaks of this disease.

 Use good common sense to protect your family and your animals.
 Though it is thought very unlikely that infected poultry or poultry products could enter the marketplace, simple food safety protocols will protect you.
 Both HPAI and LPAI are easy to kill.
 Common disinfectants will kill influenza virus in your home and kitchen.
 Influenza virus dies when dried out, exposed to sun, or when heated to 158 degrees Fahrenheit.
 Proper handling and thorough cooking of poultry and poultry products, as should be practiced routinely, kills the disease.
 The Food Safety and Inspection Service (FSIS) suggests that cooking to an internal temperature of 165 degrees Fahrenheit will kill all pathogens and viruses.
 Pasteurization also kills avian influenza.
-Cold does not kill influenza viruses; always be cautious to bring reheated poultry dishes up to proper temperature.
+Cold does not kill influenza viruses, so always be cautious and reheat poultry dishes to proper temperature.

-One should take precautions while working with or around livestock too.
+Take precautions while working with or around livestock, too.
 Dead poultry should be handled carefully, preferably with rubber gloves, and disposed of properly.
-If concerned that you may have handled infected poultry without protective gloves, washing your hands for 10 minutes with any common household detergent will kill disease-causing agents.
-To help prevent possible mutation of avian influenza virus, sick people should not care for livestock.
+If you are concerned that you may have handled infected poultry without protective gloves, washing your hands for 10 minutes with any common household detergent will kill disease-causing agents.
+To help prevent possible mutation of avian influenza virus, people who are ill should not care for livestock.
 This should be enforced with all hired labor, too.
-Sick animals should be isolated from healthy animals – feed and water these after tending the others.
+Sick animals should be isolated from healthy animals, and be fed and watered after tending the others.
 Wash your hands after each barn visit.

 To keep your livestock healthy, practice common biosecurity protocols.
-Maintain a set of boots and jacket that you wear only on your farm while tending your livestock.
+Maintain a set of boots and a jacket that you wear only on your farm while tending your livestock.
 Never wear “barn boots” or your “barn jacket” off property or to common cross-infection points such as feed stores, gas stations, restaurants, hardware stores, tractor dealers, convenience stores, or county or state fairs.
-Visitors to your farm should not wear their barn boots, and whatever footwear is worn should be disinfected at your farm before being allowed into livestock areas.
-A footbath using bleach, or other common disinfectant readily available, is effective.
-In a pinch, plastic bags can be used to cover visitors’ footwear and/or Lysol can be used to disinfect the soles of their shoes.
+Visitors to your farm should not wear their barn boots, and whatever footwear is worn should be disinfected at your farm before the wearer is allowed into livestock areas.
+A footbath using bleach, or other common, readily-available disinfectant is effective.
+In a pinch, plastic bags can be used to cover visitors’ footwear and/or Lysol can be used to disinfect the soles of their shoes/boots.
 Prevent the introduction of disease by purchasing only healthy animals from reputable sources, preferably sources that have tested clean for disease.
 Avoid purchasing new exotic birds or pigeons if you maintain poultry.
 Birds arriving from countries with an outbreak of avian influenza could bring disease to your property.
 Exercise caution on all new purchases.
 Quarantine all new or returning livestock for 30 days.

 Control the introduction of disease by preventing or limiting contact of domestic animals with wild animals.
 Increase efforts to control rodents.
-Control wild bird contact by keeping food and water reservoirs indoors; utilizing wire or bird netting to prevent and discourage access; removing or moving wild bird feeders (to keep birds away from farm animals); and discourage nesting in or around barn.
+Control wild bird contact by keeping food and water reservoirs indoors, using wire or bird netting to prevent and discourage access, removing or moving wild bird feeders (to keep birds away from farm animals), and discouraging nesting in or around the barn area.

 Infected droppings can contaminate water sources as well as poultry.
 In the Thailand HPAI H5N1 outbreaks in village poultry, statistical analysis revealed a connection between wild waterfowl and the outbreak of disease.
-The correlation implies that domestic ducks, which are brought to the harvested rice paddies to glean spilled rice and snails, likely came into contact with infected wild waterfowl or drank water infected by the wild waterfowl.
-These ducks could have contracted the disease but shown no symptoms, transmitting the disease to village chickens when later housed together.
+The correlation implies that domestic ducks, which are brought to the harvested rice paddies to glean spilled rice and snails, likely came into contact with infected wild waterfowl or drank water infected by wild waterfowl.
+These ducks could have contracted the disease but not have shown symptoms, transmitting the disease to village chickens when they were later housed together.
 It is therefore recommended to prevent contact between wild waterfowl and domestic poultry.
-Separating your domestic waterfowl from domestic landfowl would be a good additional biosecurity practice as well.
+Separating your domestic waterfowl from domestic land fowl would be a good additional biosecurity practice.

 When attempting to prevent the disease, remember that avian influenza can be transmitted over short distances by airborne droplets, such as a sneeze, by exposure to infected droppings, by exposure to contaminated water, and by feed in which infected droppings or feathers have been used as a protein source.

-In the midst of all the confusing and intimidating media coverage of avian influenza, one should remember these simple facts: Normal, proper handling and cooking of meat and eggs will prevent consumers from contracting this disease or any other food-borne disease.
+In the midst of all the confusing and intimidating media coverage of avian influenza, remember that normal, proper handling and cooking of meat and eggs will prevent consumers from contracting this disease or any other food-borne disease.
 Normal, healthy poultry pose no threat to other poultry or to humans.
 The sky is not falling.